-The program in gerontology is a University-wide program that promotes study, teaching, and research in aging.
+The program in gerontology is a University-wide program that promotes study, teaching, and research on aging and older adults.
 It also maintains relationships with state and local agencies serving Rhode Island’s older population.
-This affords opportunities for research, internships, and field experiences to students interested in the problems of aging.
+This affords opportunities for research, internships, and field experiences to students interested in aging.

 In addition to fulfilling all the basic requirements for a minor (see Minor Fields of Study), students who declare a minor in gerontology must complete the requirements described below.